Dartvauder/NeuroTrainerWebUI/README.md

 A simple and convenient interface for using of various neural network models.
 You can finetune, evaluate and generate with LLM and StableDiffusion, using various hyperparameters.
 You can also check system sensors

-The goal of the project - to create the easiest possible application to finetune neural network models
+The goal of the project - to create the easiest possible application to finetune, evaluate and generate with neural network models

 ### LLM: ![1](https://github.com/Dartvauder/NeuroTrainerWebUI/assets/140557322/ebcbe211-1b40-489f-90ec-f5f142d2078f)